 Failure to comply with these requirements can not only jeopardize your current funding but also impact your eligibility for future grants.
 Establish a system for tracking progress and reporting to ensure you meet all post-grant obligations.

 Where Can You Find Small Business Grants?

-Small business grants can be found at government agencies, state-run organizations and private companies.
+While searching for small business grants, one can look at a variety of sources.
+These grants can be found in abundance at government agencies, state-run organizations, and even private companies.

 How Do I Choose a Grant?

 The process of choosing a grant goes beyond the financial aspect.
 While the funds are obviously an important factor, the decision must also take into account other benefits that come along with the grant.

 Many grants provide additional benefits such as coaching from industry leaders, access to an expansive network of businesses, and much more.
 These perks can prove to be just as valuable in propelling your business forward as the grant funds.

 How Do I Get an SBA Grant Approved?